szczyglis-dev/gpt3-py/README.md

 ## 5 - Translate into Linux command

-The option allows you to generate any command for Linux based on the description.
+This feature allows you to generate any command for Linux based on the description.

 **Example query:**